-PAPER- 5.3: PRESERVATION AND CONSERVATION OF INFORMATION RESOURCES
+PAPER- 5.3 : PRESERVATION AND CONSERVATION OF INFORMATION RESOURCES preservation policies of different types of information resources .

 - 1. To create awareness among the students about the concepts of preservation, conservation & maintenance of different types of information resources. - 2.
 To make known the students regarding the different types of hazards to library materials & how to prevent them. - 3.
 To create awareness on digital preservation, types of binding & binding materials.